Each state has its own Lemon Law. Here in California, ours is officially known as the Song-Beverly Consumer Warranty

 The fact that the manufacturer gets an opportunity to disprove the consumer’s case makes the rule a “rebuttable” presumption.
 Consumers should expect manufacturers to try to make this rebuttal.
 For example, they may argue that the consumer caused the defect by altering the vehicle in some way.
 Matt Neale and Aaron Fhima are experienced litigators who know how to respond to these sorts of tactics.

 Consumers with a valid claim are entitled to a refund of the payments made to purchase, finance, or lease the vehicle.
 Many turn to accident claim lawyers for assistance in such scenarios.
-Refunds are subject to an offset for use of the vehicle prior to the first repair attempt.
+Refunds are subject to an offset for the use of the vehicle prior to the first repair attempt.
 Amounts still owing on the loan or lease will be paid off by the manufacturer.
 The vehicle must be surrendered to the dealership in this scenario.

 Sometimes clients want to keep their vehicle, despite the defect.
 With the help of a defective car lawyer, we may be able to accomplish this by negotiating a “cash and keep” settlement.
 Alternatively, California’s Lemon Law allows the manufacturer to replace the defective car with a new one.
 As might be expected, consumers may not want to continue driving the same make and model after experiencing so many problems, and they can never be forced to accept this remedy.

 At Neale & Fhima, we do much more than establish the validity of Lemon Law claims.
 We negotiate with the other side to fashion a settlement that meet the desires of our clients.

 There is no reason to hire a second-rate Lemon Law attorney.
 After putting up with a faulty new car and a series of excuses from the dealership, you deserve an attorney who can handle your claim properly.
 Fortunately, California’s Lemon Law provides for reimbursement of attorney fees for successful claimants, by stating that the manufacture pays your fees for legal representation.
 It all starts with a thorough and honest initial evaluation of your potential claim, which we will provide free of charge.